What is money?

 Get the password for the post (and access to my free resource) library by filling out this form:

-Related content about economics for business and home:
+Related content about economics:

 - Is fractional reserve banking one big Ponzi scheme?